SWENGG4Y2024/SWENGG4Y2024Team05/Assignment1/SRS.md

         These are the individuals who will be providing rides to others.
 They may be private car owners or professional drivers working for a carpool service provider.

-      - #### Quick Ride Service Providers
+      - #### Tez Yatra Service Providers
         These are the companies or organizations that provide carpool services to users.
 They may be ride-sharing companies, transportation network companies, or public transportation agencies.

+      - #### Testers
+        To create test cases and ensure the system meets the specified requirements.

+      - #### Developers
+        To gain detailed knowledge of the system requirements and functionalities.

+      - #### Project Managers:
+        To understand the project scope and manage resources.

-      - #### Administrators
+       - #### Stakeholders:
-        Offline mode is a mode where user can savehis or her favorite videos for watching offline withoutopening website.
+        To provide a clear overview of the project and its intended outcomes.

       - #### Regulatary Authorities